Last updated 12 February 2021

 You can purchase pizzas from a wood-fired oven or mac and cheese to stave off the munchies.
 They offer ‘crafty’ cocktails – whatever that was, too busy shopping I never had the time to find out.
 The U-shaped bar looked perfect for socialising and I was told that they have live music on certain nights (not my night, unfortunately.)

 I left my dog in Aus, but apparently, the Maxwell is a dog-friendly Hotel – just like Seattle is a dog-friendly city.
 Obviously if bringing your fur baby, you need to check with reservation staff in advance.
 Ask for the Pineapple Pup Package.

-You can take the monorail from Westlake Centre Mall (look out more shops) in the city to the Seattle Centre next to the Space Needle and walk 10 minutes to the Hotel.
+You can take the monorail from Westlake Centre Mall (lookout there are more shops) in the city to the Seattle Centre next to the Space Needle and walk 10 minutes to the Hotel.
 There is a car park underneath, for a daily fee.

 Proximity to the Space Needle and MoPop is handy as these are worth a visit as mentioned in my Seattle Highlights post.